knoxdvinson123/Cart-Pole_Reinforcement_Learning_Research/README.md

 # Cart-Pole_Reinforcement_Learning_Research
-An introduction project into the machine learning technique called Reinforcement Learning.

-I am conducting undergradate research in the realm of Reinforcement Learning at Virginia Tech.
+Reinforcement Learning Introduction Project - Cart-Pole with PPO

+Welcome to the Reinforcement Learning Introduction Project!
+This repository serves as a comprehensive guide and implementation of the fundamental machine learning technique - Reinforcement Learning (RL).
+Specifically, it focuses on training an agent, represented by a cart, to balance a pole through the use of the Cart-Pole environment hosted by OpenAI Gym (now called gymnasium).

-What is Reinforcement Learning (RL)?
+About Reinforcement Learning (RL):
-Reinforcement Learning allows the "agent", in this case a cart that is balancing a pole, to train over a large number of iterations with a positive and negative reward system.
-The agent builds on its understanding and creates a nerual network + optimal policy in order to maximize the long term reward.
+- Reinforcement Learning enables an "agent" to learn and optimize its behavior by interacting with an environment.
+In this scenario, our agent is the cart, and its objective is to balance a pole.
+The learning process involves numerous iterations with a positive and negative reward system, allowing the agent to refine its understanding and develop a neural network-based optimal policy to maximize long-term rewards.

-As an introduction into the use of training algorithms for RL, this environment is hosted by OpenAI Gym (now called gymnasium) and I used the OpenAI API along with a library of RL policy algorithms called stable_baselines_3.
-As well as using DummyVecEnv to help with the vectorization of the environment.
+Key Features:

+- Implementation using OpenAI Gym and the stable_baselines_3 library.
+- Integration of OpenAI API for enhanced functionality.
+- Utilization of DummyVecEnv for efficient vectorization of the RL environment.

 Algorithm:
-I chose to use Proximal Policy Optimization (PPO) for this task.
+- For this project, we have chosen the Proximal Policy Optimization (PPO) algorithm.
+PPO is a robust and widely used RL algorithm, well-suited for training agents in a variety of environments.

 Environment:
-"Cart-Pole-v1"

-Goal:
-The agent's goal is to keep the pole from falling over by moving the black cart left and right to counter balance.
+- The project focuses on the "Cart-Pole-v1" environment, a classic problem where the agent's goal is to prevent the pole from falling over by skillfully moving the black cart left and right.